Artifact Evaluation

 • clearly state which claims of the paper are supported by the artifact.
 If some claims cannot be reproduced, shortly justify the reasons.

-The artifact should be a self-contained package runnable either on the TACAS 23 Artifact Evaluation VM (VM) or in a Docker/Podman container provided by the authors.
+The artifact should be a self-contained package runnable on the TACAS 23 Artifact Evaluation VM (VM) or a container image (Docker/Podman) provided by the authors.
 Authors should test their artifact on the VM or in the container prior to the submission and include all relevant instructions.
 Instructions should be clear and specify every step required to build and run the artifact, assuming no specific knowledge and including steps that the authors might consider trivial (e.g., building steps for the container).

 In particular, the artifact should contain: